 This example demonstrates what a patient with advanced macular degeneration sees.
-Macular degeneration Fort Myers FL varies widely in severity.
+Macular degeneration varies widely in severity.
 In the worst cases, it causes a complete loss of central vision, making reading or driving impossible.
 For others, it may only cause slight distortion.
-Fortunately, Fort Myers FL macular degeneration does not cause total blindness since it does not affect the peripheral vision.
+Fortunately, macular degeneration does not cause total blindness since it does not affect the peripheral vision.

-AMD is classified as either wet (neovascular) or dry (non-neovascular).
-About 10% of patients who suffer from macular degeneration have wet AMD.
+ARMD is classified as either wet (neovascular) or dry (non-neovascular).
+About 10% of patients who suffer from macular degeneration have wet ARMD.
 This type occurs when new vessels form to improve the blood supply to oxygen-deprived retinal tissue.
 However, the new vessels are very delicate and break easily, causing bleeding and damage to surrounding tissue.

 Patients with wet macular degeneration develop new blood vessels under the retina.
 This causes hemorrhage, swelling, and scar tissue but it can be treated with laser in some cases.
 Dry macular degeneration, although more common, typically results in a less severe, more gradual loss of vision.
 The dry type is much more common and is characterized by drusen and loss of pigment in the retina.
 Drusen are small, yellowish deposits that form within the layers of the retina.
 Macular degeneration may be caused by variety of factors including genetics, age, nutrition, smoking, and sunlight exposure.

-Loss of central vision.
-This may be gradual for those with the dry type.
-Patients with the wet type may experience a sudden decrease of the central vision.
-Difficulty reading or performing tasks that require the ability to see detail Distorted vision (Straight lines such as a doorway or the edge of a window may appear wavy or bent.)
+Loss of central vision; this may be gradual for those with dry ARMD.
+Patients with wet ARMD may experience a sudden decrease of the central vision, difficulty reading or performing tasks that require the ability to see detail, and distorted vision (straight lines such as a doorway or the edge of a window may appear wavy or bent.)

-Eye physicians usually diagnose AMD.
+Eye physicians usually diagnose ARMD.
 Vision testing, Amsler grid test, ophthalmoscopy, fundus photography and fluorescein angiography are some common tests performed during a retinal exam.